 - Nurse delegated tasks

-Our Care Specialists go through a rigorous hiring process which begins with a healthcare comprehension test which they must pass in order to move on to the interview process.
+Our caregivers go through a rigorous hiring process which begins with a healthcare comprehension test which they must pass in order to move on to the interview process.
 The interview process includes reference checks, a national background check, and verification of required certifications such as state license and current CPR.
 The new hire Care Specialists attend an all day orientation that is provided by our nurses and the human resources department.
 This orientation includes specific training on infection prevention and control, how to reduce the risk of falls, food handling, home safety, medication assistance, emergency care, and HIPAA.
 Skills verification is also part of the orientation.
 The Care Specialists are required to demonstrate their proficiency with caregiver skills and they must pass additional written caregiver comprehension tests.
 Prior to working the first shift with a client, a nurse reviews the goals and plan of care each Care Specialists.

 CHCServices values and has a very strong emphasis on ongoing training and education of the Care Specialist staff.
 Supervision and coaching of our Care Specialists is provided by nurses on a quarterly basis and more frequently if indicated or if there is a change in the plan of care.